AutoFormat Option in Excel

 - Step 6: Now click on Add and Ok.

-- Step 7: Now it is appearing in the Quick Access Toolbar.
+- Step 7: Now, it appears in the Quick Access Toolbar.

 Now we have unhide the AutoFormat option.